 Advisory Committee Notes

+2021 Amendment

+The amended rule includes only stylistic changes.
+The amended rule includes stylistic changes to refer to applicable District Court Local Rules.
+At the time of this amendment, the Bankruptcy Court has no requirements for admission separate from those of the District Court.
+The cross-reference to Addendum A has been removed and replaced directly with a citation to the applicable standards of conduct in the District Local Rules.
+In addition to these rules, other publicly available guidelines and treatises may be instructive as best practices, even if not binding on local practice.
+Suggested background reading would include the Florida Bar’s Guidelines for Professional Conduct and the most recent version of the Florida Handbook on Civil Discovery Practice, although Florida-specific guidelines may not fully reflect federal law and practice.
+For example, footnote 45 of the 2019 Florida Handbook on Civil Discovery Practice specifically notes that the particular section of the handbook “is not intended to provide practitioners with a manual for discovery in federal court cases.”

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Subdivision (A) and the note thereto have been amended to more generally incorporate the applicable District Local Rules, including deleting subdivision (A)(1) as duplicative of the district rule, and to separate pro hac vice admission into a new subdivision (B).
 Previous subdivision (B) is accordingly renumbered as subdivision (C) and includes other non-substantive changes.
 Previous subdivision (C) is similarly renumbered as subdivision (D) and is simplified to reference Addendum A, which itself incorporates the District Local Rules standards of conduct.
 All other changes are either stylistic or edits conforming to the subdivision renumbering.